Azure/iot-operations-sdks/doc/dev/adr/0001-generalized-topic-tokens.md

 ## Context

-The current well-known topic tokens ([internal document][1]) are not necessarily applicable to the topic structure of existing services, most notably the [MQTT broker state store protocol][2].
+The current well-known topic tokens are not necessarily applicable to the topic structure of existing services, most notably the [MQTT broker state store protocol][1].
 Having them integrated into the protocol SDKs limits the SDKs' ability to interface with services that were not also implemented using the protocol SDKs.

 ## Decision